-The countdown is on for Edinburgh Studio Opera’s 2022 Production of Hansel and Gretel!
-Returning forces, Director Jen and Musical Director Will, bring to life this magical, classic fairy tale.
+ESO’s 2022 production of Hansel and Gretel was the creative vision of returning forces, Director Jen and Musical Director Will, bringing to life this magical, classic fairy tale.

-Join our incredible casts on the 15th, 16th, 18th and 19th of March at the Assembly Roxy for our first live shows since 2020.
+Performed at Assembly Roxy for our first live shows since 2020.

-Humperdinck’s Hansel and Gretel tells the story of two siblings who wander away from home in search of food.
-They soon become lost in a dark forest that almost seems to have a mind of its own, and it isn’t long before they stumble across a house made of candy and the terrifying Witch that lives inside.
+Humperdinck’s Hansel and Gretel is based on the fairy tale we were told as children, following the two bickering siblings who wander away from home in search of food.
+They soon become lost in a dark forest that almost seems to come to life, and it isn’t long before they stumble across a house made of sweets and the terrifying Witch that lives inside.

-Our Gingerbread Cast will be performing on the 15th and the 18th, and our Stollen Cast will be performing on the 16th and 19th March.
+Our Gingerbread Cast will be performed on the 15th and the 18th, and our Stollen Cast on the 16th and 19th March.